-You deserve to be taken seriously, and a targeted effort should be made in uncovering any possible imbalances that may be causing your migraines and headaches.
+You deserve to be taken seriously, and a targeted effort should be made to uncover any possible imbalances that may be causing your migraines and headaches.

 Sometimes the solutions can be as simple as the correction of a vitamin deficiency or the elimination of a food sensitivity.

-Head pain may be due to life-threatening conditions; these can include but are not limited to cerebral aneurysms, dissection syndromes, intracranial hemorrhages, infectious meningitis, space-occupying lesions, and temporal/giant cell arteritis.
+Head pain may be due to life-threatening conditions also; these can include but are not limited to cerebral aneurysms, dissection syndromes, intracranial hemorrhages, infectious meningitis, space-occupying lesions, and temporal/giant cell arteritis.